jaliagag/100_days_of_python_v22/project001/README.md

 ## Day 5

 - I'm seeing master branch commits url and dates; now i need to see other branches' commits

+## Day 6

+- continue debugging the getting info from branches
+- view how to show the information gathered from a function on the django app
+- re-learned about MRO and super function